COMNAP Meetings 2026

 4. Education, Outreach & Training: Facilitator: Andrea Peña Aguirre

-5. Science Facilitation: Facilitators: Yogesh Ray
+5. Science Facilitation: Facilitator: Yogesh Ray

 6. Safety: Facilitator: Gen Hashida